 So basically, vinegar is what happens when a bunch of bacteria decide to get wasted.
 Fair enough, but that’s not really what’s so cool about maintaining a vinegar culture at home.
 Oh no, friends, what’s exciting about maintaining a vinegar culture at home – or its cousins kombucha and jun – is that Acetobacter, like the turtles and snails of the bigger world, builds its own house.
 A giant, gelatinous gooey film that gets larger and larger over time, your very own microbial blob! – known technically as a pellicle.

-The pellicle serves a lot of functions for the Acetobacter chewing away at their little bar below.
+The pellicle serves some functions for the Acetobacter chewing away at their little bar below.
 First, because it forms at the surface where oxygen and alcohol meet, it creates a barrier between the world and the microbe’s food source.
-This means that other organisms are simply physically excluded from joining the fray.
+This means that other organisms are physically excluded from joining the fray.
 Unsurprisingly, that big blob is a pretty good “Keep Away” sign for the front door.

 So how do you make vinegar at home?

 If you live in a place that has grocery stores that carry vinegar labeled “Live” or “Raw” or “With the Mother” (Bragg’s is a common producer in the US), you can start there.
-While the pellicle, also known as Mother of Vinegar, is an impressive bit of construction, the fact is that unpasteurized vinegar is teeming with the microbes that made it.
+While the pellicle, also known as Mother of Vinegar (MoV for online shorthand), is an impressive bit of construction, the fact is that unpasteurized vinegar is teeming with the microbes that made it.
 I’ll write a more thorough how-to later, but for now, try this:

 - Get a one-quart Mason jar or other decently-sized vessel